strzibny/advanced-ruby-cartridge/README.md

     # for jruby
     rhc env set OPENSHIFT_RUBY_IMPLEMENTATION=jruby -a YOUR_APP_NAME

-Ruby environment is automatically changed only after new deploy of your code. (= not restarting cartridge)
+Ruby environment is automatically changed only after new deploy of your code.

 Check which Ruby environment is currently running by using